moguzhanataman/programming-languages/scheme-exercises/README.md

-I have made some exercises from [http://www.shido.info/lisp/idx_scm_e.html](Yet Another Scheme Tutorial).
+I have made some exercises from [Yet Another Scheme Tutorial](http://www.shido.info/lisp/idx_scm_e.html).
 Solutions already on the website but these are my versions before checking them out.